DaffoDyl/sketch-pad/README.md

 # sketch-pad

-I made an in browser sketchpad, go draw some fun little pictures if you feel like it.
+I made an in browser sketchpad, go draw some pictures if you feel like it.

 Live demonstration: https://daffodyl.github.io/sketch-pad/